QuattroMusic/6502-Simulator/README.md

 ![[video]](_data/hello_6502.gif)

 ## Technical specifications
-- 32kB RAM and ROM
+- 32kiB of RAM and ROM
 - 120x80 display
 - Date and time in RAM
-- Keyboard input
+- Keyboard and mouse input
 - Frequency selector in the range of 1Hz to 1GHz

 ### Address Space